 This document is especially important for ISO/TC 17/SC 4 as it is concerned with documents on numerous heat treatable and stainless steel grades.
-A certain level of international agreement has already been achieved in steel specifications developed by ISO/TC 17/SC 4 for the first five elements and this has been incorporated into the recommendations given in this document.
+A certain level of international agreement has already been achieved in steel specifications developed by ISO/TC 17/SC 4 for the elements of the first group and this has been incorporated into the recommendations given in this document.

-In addition, the number of digits to be mentioned for each element have been fixed based on ASTM A751. n wn ISO)
+In addition, the number of digits to be mentioned for each element have been fixed based on ASTM A751.

-This document is based on withdrawn ISO/TR 6306:1989.
+This document is based on the withdrawn technical report, ISO/TR 6306:1989.